wenjian80/soak8_lab/README.md

 #you should see admin, soa amd osb started.
 #Refer to sample image below
 kubectl get po -n soans

+#Wait for admin, soa and osb to be started before proceed to next step.
 ```

 Refer to  [prepare your Oracle SOA Suite in Kubernetes environment](https://oracle.github.io/fmw-kubernetes/soa-domains/installguide/prepare-your-environment/) for more details.